tanvi073/tanvi073/README.md

 - 👋 Hi, I’m @tanvi
-- 👀 I’m interested in coding and expandinf my knowlegde
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning Cyptograpghy and web development
 - 💞️ I’m looking to collaborate on :):)
 - 📫 How to reach me on Linkedin